sevmorris/debian-post-install-tasks/README.md

 _The steps are to be performed in the order shown._
 <br>

+Log into the new Debian machine using the default credentials, then proceed...

 <details>
   <summary>Add root password/add new user/add user to sudoers</summary>